Honoring Our Public Servants.

 Celebrated the first week of May since 1985, Public Service Recognition Week (PSRW) is organized annually by the Public Employees Roundtable (PER) and its member organizations to honor the men and women who serve our nation as federal, state, county and local government employees.
 To receive updates, like us on Facebook or follow us on Twitter (#PSRW).

 Throughout the country, mayors, governors, agency leaders, communities and public service organizations participate in PSRW by issuing proclamations; hosting award ceremonies and special tribute events; and delivering messages about the value of public service.

-The U.S. Senate unanimously passed a resolution introduced by Senator Jon Tester (Montana) honoring federal, state and local government employees, both civilian and military, for their dedication and continued service to the United States.
+The U.S. Senate unanimously passed a bipartisan resolution introduced by Senators Heidi Heitkamp (D-North Dakota) and James Lankford (R-Oklahoma) honoring federal, state and local government employees, both civilian and military, for their dedication and continued service to the United States.

 The resolution (S. Res.
 160) cosponsors are Tom Carper (D-Delaware), Ron Johnson (R-Wisconsin), Jon Tester (D-Montana), Chris Coons (D-Delaware), Kelly Ayotte (R-New Hampshire), Sherrod Brown (D-Ohio), Benjamin Cardin (D-Maryland), Tammy Baldwin (D-Wisconsin), Cory Booker (D-New Jersey), Brian Schatz (D-Hawaii), Bernard Sanders (I-Vermont), Patrick Leahy (D-Vermont) and Gary Peters (D-Michigan).